 Craig has been with Visa since November 2003.
 He started his career in the customer support first line department where he answered a wide range of client queries from different European markets and worked closely with the relationship management team.
 He also spent a year with the client implementation team where he was responsible for managing client projects.
 Today, Craig is responsible for designing and delivering client implementation inductions and post induction training – in the classroom, and online.
 When Craig is not instructing he enjoys keeping fit – cycling, running, and yoga.
 He loves Indian food, the spicier the better.

 Marianna Papp has been working in London for Visa Europe as a dispute resolution analyst, since 2014.
 In this role, she ruled on arbitration and compliance cases and provided subject matter guidance on dispute resolution related projects.
 Today, she is responsible for managing dispute resolution training for Visa clients in Europe and for the Visa Business School.
+She teaches on the new Visa Claims Resolution (VCR) disputes process - in the classroom, online, and for custom training engagements.
 She brings her expertise in arbitration, compliance rules, and first-hand experience in dispute resolution to her training curriculum.
 In the past, Marianna was a chargeback analyst for two issuing banks in Hungary.
 She also worked for an acquiring bank and helped manage their dispute cases.
 Marianna graduated in Hungary as a cultural anthropologist and archaeologist in 2006.
 Her first job was an archaeology assistant in Austria.
 Outside of work, Marianna enjoys climbing, hiking, and kayaking.
 She loves being outdoors and travelling.